Raptors end Hawks' 7-game win streak behind Trent, Siakam

 - Toronto RaptorsLiveTodayTomorrowvs--|

-Fred VanVleet, who scored 16, got hot in the fourth, hitting consecutive 3s to push the lead to nine.
+Fred VanVleet, who scored 16, got hot in the fourth, hitting consecutive threes to push the lead to nine.

 The Hawks were playing without All-Star guard Trae Young, who was scratched with a right shoulder contusion.
 He ranks fifth in the NBA in scoring and third in assists.
 Kevin Huerter scored 26 points to lead Atlanta.

-The Hawks pulled within one on Onyeka Okongwu’s lay-in midway through the fourth and Bogdan Bogdanovich’s straightaway 3 with 1:52 remaining.
-Trent answered with a 3, and Bogdanovic made a corner 3 to make it 101-100.
+The Hawks pulled within one on Onyeka Okongwu’s lay-in midway through the fourth and Bogdan Bogdanovich’s straightaway three with 1:52 remaining.
+Trent answered with a three, and Bogdanovic made a corner three to make it 101-100.

-OG Anunoby then shot a 3-pointer to put the Raptors up 104-100 with 20.1 seconds to go, and Toronto closed out the game.
+OG Anunoby then shot a three-pointer to put the Raptors up 104-100 with 20.1 seconds to go, and Toronto closed out the game.

 The Raptors erased an 11-point deficit when Scottie Barnes converted a three-point play to make it 63-61 midway through the third.
 It was the Raptors’ first lead since it was 25-23.